-UrbanMommies publisher Jill Amery was recently interviewed on Shaw TV’s Studio 4.
-Among many discussions was one about great activities to do with kids that help with bonding and learning but create little mess.
+UrbanMommies publisher Jill Amery was interviewed on Shaw TV’s Studio 4 about great no mess crafts and activities to do with kids that help with bonding and learning.
 A boon to parents everywhere!
 We wanted to share some of the ideas, with some credit as well to the original sources of the ideas.
 Happy bonding!

 2. Denim Roads.
 Faded jeans?
 Upcycle, mama.
 Cut the denim into 3-inch wide strips and arcs.
 Paint yellow dotted lines down the centre and stick velcro to the backsides.
 Presto!
 Portable roads that will stick on carpet.
 (Dinky cars not included).
 Kudos to Jen from ‘lil Mop Top for the idea!

 3. Periodic Table of Cupcakes.
 Ditto.
 What an amazing way to teach chemistry to kids going in to high school – especially if they have a sweet tooth.
 Kudos: Buzzfeed.
 Wow.

 4. Ice Excavation.
 Fill a bundt or cake pan halfway with water.
 Freeze.
 Scatter lego, plastic animals or your child’s favourite obsession over the ice.
 Fill the rest of the pan with water and re-freeze.
 Once solid, pop the ice ring out of the pan and let them go to town with a hammer, blunt knives or chopsticks, ‘excavating’ the treasures from the ice.
 Note: It’s a good time to talk ice age, dinosaurs, etc. You can also do this with jello for younger kids.